Raven-Symoné (album)

-Raven-Symoné is the fourth studio album by American singer-actress Raven-Symoné.
+Raven-Symoné is the fourth studio album by American singer-songwriter and actress Raven-Symoné.
 The album was released on April 29, 2008, in the United States.
 It was her last album released by Hollywood Records.

 Production

 On April 19, 2007, singer Mario was interviewed by Billboard magazine and he stated that he and his production team, Knightwritaz, had recently worked with Raven-Symoné.
 She also worked with producers such as The Clutch, Sean Garrett, Kwamé, Eric Hudson and The JAM.
 Sean Garrett is featured on two songs on the album, "What Are You Gonna Do?" and "Stupid".

 Raven-Symoné told Blackfilm.com, "Raven-Symoné is a party album.
 There are only 2 slow songs, but it's really energetic.
 It's something you can put on when you are cleaning the house or you are about to come out to a party, or you need to wake up to go to school.
 It will be fun to perform.
 I go on tour soon".